Armenians violated ceasefire 93 times in a day

 Baku.
-1 December.
-REPORT.AZ/ Armenians violated ceasefire 93 times in a day from different directions of the frontline.
+20 October.
+REPORT.AZ/ Armenian armed units violated ceasefire in different directions of the front 93 times within a day.

 Report was told in the press service of Azerbaijani Defense Ministry.

-Armenian armed forces fired on positions of Azerbaijani units located in Gushchu Ayrim village of Gazakh region from positions located in Voskevan village of Noyemberyan region.

-The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish village of Goranboy region, Goyarkh, Yarimja villages of Tartar region, Shikhlar, Javahirli, Kengerli, Sarijali, Namirli, Shuraabad, Garagashli, Bash Garvand villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbeyli, Gorgan, Ashaghi Seyidahmadli villages of Fizuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goranboy, Fizuli and Jabrail regions.
+Armenian armed units also fired on positions of Azerbaijani Armed Forces near Tapgaragoyunlu, Gulustan villages of Goranboy region, Chilaburt of Tartar, Kangarli, Sarijali, Shuraabad villages of Agdam region, Kuropatkino village of Khojavand region, Horadiz, Ashaghy Seyidahmedli villages of Fizuli region, Mehdili village of Jabrayil region and nameless heights in the territory of Goranboy, Khojavend, Fuzuli and Jabrail regions.

-Considering the operational conditions, Azerbaijani Armed Forces fired 98 shots on enemy firing points, positions and trenches.
+Considering the operational situation Azerbaijani Armed Forces fired 98 shots on the firing points, trenches and positions of the enemy.

 News DepartmentNews Author